Zilliqa/dev-portal/zq2/docs/staking/delegatedstaking.md

 ## Step 4: Staking Pool Registration

- Once the validator has joined the staking pool, share the **<DELEGATION_CONTRAT_PROXY_ADDRESS>** with the Zilliqa team to allow users to delegate ZIL to the staking pool on the new staking portal.
+ Once the validator has joined the staking pool, share the **<DELEGATION_CONTRACT_PROXY_ADDRESS>** with the Zilliqa team to allow users to delegate ZIL to the staking pool on the new staking portal.

 ---

 ## Summary

-By following these steps, you have successfully deployed, configured, and added a validator into either a **Non-Liquid Staking Pool** or a **Liquid staking Pool**.
-Delegators can now delegate to your staking pool and regularly claim their rewards without withdrawing the staked amount.
+By following these steps, you have successfully deployed, configured, and added a validator into either a **Non-Liquid Staking Pool** or a **Liquid Staking Pool**.
+ZIL holders can now delegate to the pool and you receive commissions on the delegated amount.